ynput/ayon-usd/Docs/Ayon_Docs/Admin_Docs.md

 scene in different applications and work with the tools that serve them the best.

-Goal of this addon is to extend the Contirbution workflow by automaticly distributing Usd and Ayon Libs:
+Goal of this addon is to extend the Contribution workflow by automatically distributing Usd and Ayon Libs:

 - USD-Lib build for supported platforms.